aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 # Investing
-## First up..
-## AER is your friend
-Annual equivalent rate is the interest rate calculated for your investment per annum

 ## Read the KID/KIID document for your potential investment
 Every ETF or investment product has a KID/KIID document (Key (Investor) Information Document).